kaedei/hoyo-leaks-block/README_EN.md

 2. Click the browser toolbar icon to quickly toggle the blocking function
 3. Click the floating button or right-click menu to enter the "Options" page
 4. Customize keywords, blacklists/whitelists, and areas in the settings page
+5. Use "Load Latest Area Config Online" to get the latest blocking rules

 ## Configuration